Quantum-Classical Dynamical Brackets: Introduction

 A consistent framework for the dynamics of interacting quantum and classical systems is desired for applications ranging from chemical physics to inflationary cosmology (see \cite{boucher_semiclassical_1988,prezhdo_mixing_1997} and references therein for a list of applications).
 Another motivation for investigating quantum-classical hybrid dynamics is that it might shed light on the problem of quantum measurement.

 Schemes for combining quantum and classical mechanics have been proposed in the literature.
 For a review of the various approaches and their shortcomings, see \cite{barcelo_hybrid_2012}.
-In this paper, we are concerned with the approach that attempts to construct a dynamical bracket in the canonical formulation.
+In this paper we are concerned with the approach that attempts to construct a dynamical bracket in the canonical formulation.
 Taking this route allows us a transparent, albeit abstract, analysis of the proposed dynamics and a concrete comparison with the core properties of quantum and classical dynamics.

 Previous attempts of this sort have been proposed in \cite{aleksandrov_statistical_1981, gerasimenko_1982, boucher_semiclassical_1988, anderson_quantum_1995, prezhdo_quantum-classical_2006,PhysRevA.85.052109}.
 They have been criticized in a series of no-go theorems presented in \cite{salcedo_absence_1996, caro_impediments_1999, sahoo_mixing_2004, salcedo_statistical_2012, gil_canonical_2017}.
-The suggestions fail to satisfy two crucial properties of dynamical brackets: i.~the Jacobi identity and ii.~the Leibniz rule.
+The suggestions fail to satisfy two crucial properties of dynamical brackets: (i)~the Jacobi identity and (ii)~the Leibniz rule.

-Impediments to a consistent mechanics for a hybrid classical-quantum system have been known for quite some time now.
+Impediments to a consistent mechanics for a hybrid quantum-classical system have been known for quite some time now.
 These no-go results are surprising, especially since part-classical part-quantum systems appear to be common.

 An exploration of more general frameworks is warranted.
-Here we consider one such possibility, by introducing a non-trivial composition product for hybrid classical-quantum observables.
+Here we consider one such possibility, by introducing a nontrivial composition product for hybrid quantum-classical observables.
 Deriving the hybrid bracket as a partial classical limit of a full quantum bracket, it takes the form of a commutator of a certain product which we call the \textit{hybrid composition product}.
 The consistency of the bracket then requires that the hybrid composition product is associative.
 The associativity of the product ensures the Jacobi identity and the Leibniz rule for the bracket.
 It is important to note that the Leibniz rule is satisfied only with respect to the hybrid composition product.